 Not everyone can attract thousands of visitors to their blog, even if they do follow a marketing strategy.
 Having thousands of visitors a day is even more difficult to do when you are fairly new to blogging.
 However, that shouldn’t stop you from making money from your blog.
-There are ways to actually earn a steady stream of revenue even when you are just getting started.
+You can definitely learn and work on different ways that you can utilize to attract a fairly good amount of traffic to your website.
+For instance, one of the ways could be to understand the ways of SEO and how to start an SEO campaign for your site.
+Nonetheless, there are ways to earn a steady stream of revenue even when you are just getting started.

 Small but Steady